NBA Rumors: Dirk Nowitzki Could Serve As Mavs’ Sixth Man Next Season, Per ‘The Dallas Morning News’

 After signing a one-year deal with the Dallas Mavericks, Dirk Nowitzki broke a previous NBA record he shared with Los Angeles Lakers legend Kobe Bryant.
 The 40-year-old center/power forward became the first NBA player to play 21 seasons with the same team.
 Since being selected the No. 9 overall pick in the 1998 NBA Draft, Nowitzki showed his dedication and loyalty to the Mavericks.

 As of now, Dirk Nowitzki is still considered as the face of the Mavericks’ franchise, but he is no longer the player who is expected to lead the team in winning their next NBA championship title.
-At 40, Nowitzki already showed some signs of slowing down, and in the past two seasons, the veteran center has received lesser playing time.
+At 40, Nowitzki already showed some signs of slowing down, and in the past two seasons, the veteran center has received less playing time.

 Eddie Sefko of The Dallas Morning News recently discussed what is expected of Dirk Nowitzki in his 21st NBA season with the Mavericks.
 Sefko still expected Nowitzki to be featured in the pick-and-pop and the spot-up shooting roles.
 However, he doubted if the aging superstar should still be on the Mavericks’ starting lineup next season.